-They are both numeric-based codes assigned to products, but UPCs, or Universal Product Codes are standardized for all business use and provide a product description that.
+They are both numeric-based codes assigned to products, but UPCs or Universal Product Codes are standardized for all business users and provide a product description that.

-On the other hand, a SKU, or Stock Keeping Unit, is a number assigned by individual companies, to a product for stock-keeping purposes and internal operations.
+On the other hand, an SKU, or Stock Keeping Unit, is a number assigned by individual companies, to a product for stock-keeping purposes and internal operations.

 Another difference is that SKUs are typically alpha-numeric codes, while UPCs are 12 digits, numeric only.

 In conclusion, SKUs are for internal operations only, and UPCs are for external, or universal, use.

 Consider what purpose the SKU serves, and the audience.
 Your decision should be tailored to meet the audience’s needs.
 Here are some basic do and don’ts.